ctu-vras/sensor_filters/README.md

 ### sensor_filters/ChangeHeader/$MESSAGE_TYPE

 This filter allows changing the contents of the header of sensor messages.
-You can use it for example to correct the `frame_id` of a sensor, or the adjust the timestamp of its messages.
+You can use it for example to correct the `frame_id` of a sensor, or adjust the timestamp of its messages.

 #### Parameters